LT394-6-SP-CO:

 The perspectives examined in the module will include, but not be confined to, the representation of law in literature, legal texts as literature and how techniques of literary interpretation can inform the study and understanding of law.
 The module will also present the opportunity for students to examine the nature of interdisciplinary work, exemplified by the study of law and literature.

-The aim of this module is to explore introductions to relevant literary theory and legal theory, examining issues of textuality, authorship and interpretation as well as contexts.
-In addition to close reading of selected texts, seminars will explore such issues as justice, morality, and reasoning, trials and courts, campaigns for legal reform, anarchy, crime and punishment, the concepts of race, human rights, migration and theatre and international crimes.
+- To explore such issues as justice, morality, and reasoning, trials and courts, campaigns for legal reform, anarchy, crime and punishment, the concepts of race, human rights, migration and theatre and international crimes.

-On successful completion of this module, students will be able to:
+By the end of this module, students will be expected to be able to:

-1) Write essays which analyse topics exploring the relationship between literature and law, making use of appropriate vocabulary and techniques, appropriate to this level of study.
+- Write essays which analyse topics exploring the relationship between literature and law, making use of appropriate vocabulary and techniques, appropriate to this level of study.

-2) Demonstrate an awareness of theoretical contexts and frameworks for the study of literature and law.
+- Demonstrate an awareness of theoretical contexts and frameworks for the study of literature and law.

-4) Illustrate through comparative analysis the way in which literature and law may be related.
+- Illustrate through comparative analysis the way in which literature and law may be related.

 No additional information available.